Young Carers and Young Adult Carers

 - There are no concerns in relation to the child/ren being at risk of significant harm themselves.

-Where the assessment identifies that the young carer is suffering or likely to suffer significant harm, Bedford Borough, Central Bedfordshire and Luton Safeguarding Children Boards Procedures must be followed immediately.
+Where the assessment identifies that the young carer is suffering or likely to suffer significant harm, Bedford Borough, Central Bedfordshire and Luton Safeguarding Children Partnerships Procedures must be followed immediately.

 Sections 63 - 64 of the Care Act 2014 introduced duties towards young carers making the transition to adulthood.
 The Act requires local authorities to seek the agreement of the young carer to undertake an assessment if they are likely to have needs for support when they reach eighteen, and if the timing of the assessment offers 'significant benefit'.